ssfsx17/ffpnp/Combat.md

 Oil - Take double damage from Fire element.

 Old - Each attribute is decreased by 10 per round.
 When the status ends, the attributes are restored to normal.

+Paralyze - Unable to act.
+Evasion and Magic Evasion are zero.

 Petrify - Unable to act.
 Evasion and Magic Evasion are zero.
 Initiative is zero.
 Defense is doubled.